Medical Reviewer

 Alcoholism, also known as alcohol use disorder (AUD), is a chronic condition characterized by an inability to control alcohol consumption despite its detrimental effects on physical health, mental well-being, and social relationships.[1]
 Alcohol is a legal substance widely available in various forms, making it one of the most commonly abused substances worldwide.

 Individuals with alcoholism often consume alcohol in excess, leading to a range of adverse consequences.
-While alcohol may initially produce feelings of relaxation and euphoria, prolonged and heavy consumption can result in addiction and dependency.
-Alcoholism can affect people of all ages, backgrounds, and socioeconomic statuses
+Prolonged and heavy consumption can lead to the development of alcohol use disorder (AUD).
+Alcoholism can affect people of all ages, backgrounds, and socioeconomic statuses.

 Common uses of alcohol